douglasdavis/ddavis.io/content/posts/deploy-pypi-srht.md

     main()
 ```

-[^fn:1]: when you have to compile extension modules, builds.sr.ht jobs might not be the best choice for wheels.
+[^fn:1]: to compile extension modules, builds.sr.ht jobs might not be the best choice for wheels.
 The [`cibuildwheel`](https://github.com/joerick/cibuildwheel) package is worth reading about.
+It is possible to spin up docker containers in a sr.ht build, but I don't have a strong handle on that procedure.